m9tadeo/real-estate-price-prediction/README.md

 ![alt text](https://github.com/m9tadeo/real-estate-price-prediction/blob/main/data_analysis/fig_3.png)

+Task # 3 is to create a Machine Learning model to predict prices on Belgium's real estate sales.

 ## INSTALLATION

 This project can be accessed in a Python editor of your choice.
 I use `VSCode`.
 I recommend creating and activating a `virtual environment`.